 At the time of the study, Arfa Aijazi was supported by a Doctoral Completion Fellowship through the Graduate Division at the University of California, Berkeley.
 This research was also in part funded by the Center for the Built Environment (CBE) at University of California, Berkeley.
 CBE with which some of the authors are affiliated.
 This research used the Savio computational cluster resource provided by the Berkeley Research Computing program at the University of California, Berkeley (supported by the UC Berkeley Chancellor, Vice Chancellor for Research, and Chief Information Officer).
 The authors also thank Dr. Matias Quintana with the Singapore-ETH Center for his assistance with developing machine learning modeling methodology.
 We also thank William McNary with the Energy Information Administration (EIA) for providing context into the RECS survey design and implementation.

 Data availability

 All data and analysis code is provided on GitHub at: https://github.com/anaijazi/RECSThermalMorbidity

+Supplementary Fig. 1: Spearman’s correlation matrix for machine learning model input variables.
+An “X” indicates p > 0.05.